 - Considered response to planning considerations with minimal overshadowing

-- Potential for green roofs to balance loss of green space
+- Potential for green roofs to balance the loss of green space

-- Attention paid to connectivity to the Royal Botanic Gardens
+- Attention is paid to connectivity to the Royal Botanic Gardens

 You can read the full report of the Jury here

 Sydney Art Gallery of New South Wales expansion Plans